fpv-wtf/msp-osd/README.md

 | `fast_serial` | Change serial baud rate to 230400 baud, which can improve OSD performance in some situations - FC UART config must be changed to match. | true/false | false |
 | `cache_serial` | Cache unimportant MSP messages for seldom-used features (like PID tuning in the DJI Goggles Settings Menu) to reduce serial pressure | true/false | false |

+#### Compressed Transmission

+As of 0.7.0, a new option, `compress_osd`, was added to the **air side** process.

+If this is set to "true", then the entire character buffer will be sent using LZ4 compression at the rate defined in `osd_update_rate_hz`, instead of sending raw MSP messages over the air.

+When enabled, this should fix INAV delta update related issues as well as provide better link stability.

+To enable:

+Visit https://fpv.wtf/package/fpv-wtf/msp-osd with your **Air Unit / Vista** plugged in to edit package options.

+This option is enabled by default as of 0.10.0, however, if you upgraded from an older version, your configuration will need to be updated using the configurator.

+If you continue to have issues with especially INAV character corruption, it is likely your serial link is saturated.
+Check that the "Custom OSD" option in your DJI goggles menus is set to _disabled_ , and also try out the cache_serial option.

 ## FAQ / Suggestions

+### Modify / Move original DJI OSD elements

+You can now modify the elements present in the original DJI OSD.
+These include for example : transmission speed, latency, channel used, googles battery, sd card icon and default timer.

+Elements position, visibility, font and icons can be modified by editing the internal googles files.
+This is possible by connecting to the googles using ADB.
+You can even preview changes using a Python script!

+This is not a trivial thing for everyone to do, the full tutorial can be found [here](https://github.com/EVilm1/WIKI-HACK-DJI-OSD#6-advanced-setup-modify-the-dji-hud-elements).

 ### How do I create a new font (for INAV, Ardupilot, etc.)?